 Learn to Read Your Dog

-Reactivity is a multi-step behavior.
-By the time your dog starts barking at people, he has probably shown other signs that he’s feeling nervous.
+Teaching a dog not to bark at guests is a multi-step behavior.
+By the time your dog starts barking at people, he has probably shown other signs that he’s feeling upset.

 If you can learn to recognize the precursors to a reactive outburst, this will help you work on managing and changing the behavior!